 2) Add the buffer: assurance of capability

 One of the most interesting parts of the 1999 study is that praise did not work the same way as assurance of capability.
-Praise sounds like: you are good.
-Wise feedback is: you are capable of accomplishing something difficult, and I am invested in your capability.
+Praise sounds like: ‘You are good.'
+Wise feedback is: you are capable of accomplishing something difficult, and I am invested in your capability.'

-We often reach for praise because it is socially easier, but what people need in times of threat is not admiration, but trust.
+We often reach for praise because it is socially easier, but what people need in times of threat is not admiration but trust.

 Wise feedback is not about being gentle or removing pressure in a crisis; it is about removing interpretive ambiguity and preventing mistrust.
 By saying, “This is a high-pressure quarter, and I am going to be more direct.
 I’m doing that because the standard matters and because I believe you can hit it with the right structure,” you reiterated the performance and protected the relationship.